1. Brands' infatuation with virtual reality

 2. Virtual reality: already adopted in other countries.
 One of the 5 reasons to use VR in Retail

 Many countries have already adopted virtual reality, notably China.
-A true precursor in the field, more than 50% of the population say they use VR and AR at least once a week.
-In the Asia-Pacific region, according to a Worldplay study, 95% of consumers have already used virtual reality and this since 2017!
-The Australians are also ahead of the game, having created a virtual reality experience in a department store since 2016.
+A true pioneer in the field, more than 50% of the population say they use VR and AR at least once a week.
+In the Asia-Pacific region, according to a Worldplay study95% of consumers in the Asia-Pacific region have already used virtual reality and this since 2017!
+The Australians are also ahead of the game, having created a virtual reality experience in a large a virtual reality experience in a department store.
 A partnership between eBay and the leading Myer shop in Australia and New Zealand.
-“Instead of replicating a classic shop, it has no walls, ceilings or even escalators, allowing customers to fly through endless spaces of products” explains the Journal du net article to us.
+“Instead of replicating a traditional shop, it has no walls, ceilings or even escalators, allowing customers to fly through endless spaces of products"explains the Journal du net article.

 These figures show that virtual reality would be a real asset for a brand in a foreign deployment.
-From a national point of view, it also allows to distinguish from the competition.
+From a domestic point of view, it also helps to distinguish itself from the competition.

 More and more retailers are offering innovative or "try before you buy" experiences.
 Ikea with its augmented reality application, virtual fittings with the luxury brands Gucci or Louis Vuitton.
 Not only have these major brands understood the importance and future of new technologies, but virtual reality gives them a competitive advantage.
 Not only does it encourage sales in a differentiating way, but it also allows the brand to gather valuable information about its customers' expectations.
 This gives them a head start on their competitors and brands can be closer to their customers while standing out.

-In addition to standing out from the competition and being one step ahead, virtual reality also allows customers to be immersed in the brand’s world.
+In addition to distinguishing itself from the competition and being one step ahead, virtual reality also allows customers to be immersed in the brand's world.

 3. Immerse your customers in the world of your brand